 You can use this idea if you have two ring bearers for the occasion.
-One can carry a chalkboard with words stating ‘Bride is about to arrive,’ while another ring bearer can walk during the recessional period with a board carrying the message, ‘Just Married’.
+One can carry a chalkboard with words stating ‘Bride is about to arrive,’ while another ring bearer can walk during the recessional period with a board carrying the message, ‘Just Married’ after the proposal and ceremony.
 Keep the handwriting in retro style to attract the attention of the guests quickly.

 The traditional custom of the presence of ring bearers at the wedding ceremony is followed by many.
 You can make it innovative by introducing a recessional process as well.
 Involve your pets in the wedding processional order and give it a modern look.
 The roots of the wedding traditions are not yet clear, as different religions follow different patterns of rituals.
-Ring bearers function in all types of wedding ceremonies, though.
+But when it comes to symbolism they signify love, commitment and unity, Ring bearers function in all types of wedding ceremonies, though.
 Including children in the wedding and occasions are cultural procedures.
 You might not follow that if you want to keep the whole process simple.

 Make sure the rings are secure with the children.
-Use pillows or glass boxes to ensure their security.
+Use pillows or glass boxes to ensure the security of diamond rings.
 You can also hand the rings to the best man or officiant, if necessary, keeping the ring bearers in their own position with fake rings and placards for the order.
 Also, don’t forget to figure out the traits of kids and whether it really matches the vibe of your wedding!
 You don’t want it to be chaotic, do you?

 Frequently Asked Questions

 Yes.
 Your dog can be a ring bearer.
 But they need the right training to hold the rings and to walk in a cue.
 They also need a cute dress.

 Can adults be ring bearers?